AndrewChen116/TAGFinder/Tutorial.md

 ./install_ripser.sh
 ```

-> Create the result directories automatically by running the modules below.
-Each
-module creates its own output directory if it does not already exist.

 ## Step 1.
 Construct phenotype-specific networks

 > Module 1 separates samples by phenotype, applies feature quality control, and